 [Station] will present a diverse range of community radio programs consistent with the organisational mission and audience profile.

-[Station] will prioritise airtime to programs that are locally produced and/or presented.
+[Station] will prioritise airtime to programs that are locally produced and/or presented and offer a unique perspective to our community of interest.

 [Station] ensures the time allocated to community broadcasts and programs is fairly distributed across all community organisations commensurate with their size and stature within the community.